Saving on Fuel

 Even portable handheld horns are going environmentally friendly through environmentally-friendly gas use, or even through chemical-free horns that use air.
 When the horn is empty, you use a simple bicycle pump to recharge the horn without the use of batteries or disposable metal containers.

 Improvements in Marine Sanitation

-and marketed innovative technologies that treat, store and contain waste more effectively.
+Marine sanitation manufacturers are providing consumers with new products to protect the marine environment from boat sewage.
+Manufacturers have developed and marketed innovative technologies that treat, store and contain waste more effectively.

 One company has done this through improved maceration processes that also utilize an electrolytic decontamination.
 Another company has developed an aerobic biological treatment system that uses air, water, and naturally occurring bacteria to convert waste water to water and carbon dioxide.
 Manufacturers are also developing environmentally-friendly products to limit holding tank odors.
 New product lines for holding tanks eliminate odors without using formaldehyde or other harsh chemicals.
 Industry and government have also partnered to significantly increase the number of pump out facilities located in popular boating areas.